 Simple tests on various weeds will help the operator to develop experience of various degrees of dye retention.

-It is recommended that rubber gloves should be worn when carrying out tests and avoid getting the dye onto skin or clothes as it is difficult to remove although not dangerous.
+It is recommended that protective gloves are worn when carrying out tests and avoid getting the dye onto skin or clothes as it is difficult to remove although not dangerous.
 In this event wash thoroughly as soon as possible with soap and methylated spirits.
 When the dye is dissolved rinse with water.
-The container should be securely packed in a box or cardboard container and padded absorbent wadding or paper.